- Investigator

 - Lower risk of developing childhood leukemia and other diseases.

 While breastfeeding is natural, it does not always come naturally.
 Both mother and baby need to learn to breastfeed.
-With the help of our UF Health breastfeeding experts, health care providers and breastfeeding support groups, you and your baby can enjoy the benefits and rewards of breastfeeding.
+With the help of our UF Health lactation consultants, health care providers and community breastfeeding support groups, you and your baby can enjoy the benefits and rewards of breastfeeding.

 Our breastfeeding services include assessing, treating and offering advice for the following: